dac514/sux0r/trunk/sux0r2/includes/symbionts/README.txt

 Sux0r is far removed from the world of compiled languages that many of these licenses are meant for.
 Since everything sux0r does or deals with are human readable scripts, we hope everyone can agree that this is fine.
-If need be, consider this a special exception from our end.
+If need be consider this a special exception from our end.
 If you have a problem with your software being distributed along these lines, please contact us.